Data2Semantics/d2s-tools/proppred/readme.md

 Example.java illustrates the use of the PropertyPredictor class.
 In Example2.java the use of the LibLINEAR library is shown.
 Finally, ExamplePair.java demonstrates a PairKernel to combine two graph kernels for link prediction.

+This library was used in the paper that won the Open Science Award at ECML/PKDD 2013.
+See  http://www.data2semantics.org/publications/ecmlpkdd-2013/ for the winning website.

 ## Packages
 - `proppred.kernels` contains the basic kernel interface and some utility functions.
   - `proppred.kernels.graphkernels` contains graph kernels that take lists of JUNG graphs as input.